moq-wg/moq-transport/draft-ietf-moq-transport.md

 # Control Messages {#message}

 MOQT uses a single bidirectional stream to exchange control messages, as defined in {{session-init}}.
-Every signle message on the control stream is formatted as follows:
+Every single message on the control stream is formatted as follows:

 ~~~